patricksurry/eastern-front-1941/doc/howitworks.md

 the different nationalities.
 All these factors are encoded in the single CORPT constant.

+<table><td>

+:point_right: Curiously SS, MOUNTAIN, SHOCK and PARATRP unit types are enumerated in the data but aren't used in the order of battle.
+These are replaced in the cartridge version by various utility words, and PZRGRNDR becomes FLIEGER.
+Note that Finnish units also have special mechanics: they can't attack.

+</td></table>

 CORPNO ([lines 1390-1590][EFT18D-1390-1590]) specifies the military unit number, as in the 48th Panzer Corps.
 This is another quantity that has no significance to the operation of the game but is included for the unit description when a unit is